moq-wg/moq-transport/draft-lcurley-warp.md

 This also ensures that congestion response is consistent at every hop based on the preferences of the media producer.

-# Layers
+# Segments
-Warp is based on the concept of layered coding.
+Warp works by splitting media into segments that can be transferred over the network somewhat independently.
-A layer is a combination of a media bitstream and a set of properties.
+A segment is a fragmented MP4 {ISOBMFF} containing a single track and any number of frames/samples.
+Each segment has a set of properties, written separately on the wire, that dictates how it should be delivered.

-* The encoder determines how to split the encoded bitstream into layers ({{media}}).
+* The encoder determines how to split the encoded bitstream into segments ({{media}}).
-* Layers are assigned an intended delivery order that should be obeyed during congestion ({{delivery-order}})
+* Segments are assigned an intended delivery order that should be obeyed during congestion ({{delivery-order}})
-* Each layer is transferred over a QUIC stream, which are delivered independently according to the layer properties ({{properties}}).
+* Each segment is transferred over a QUIC stream, which are delivered independently according to the segment properties ({{properties}}).
-* The decoder receives each layer and skips any layers that do not arrive in time ({{decoder}}).
+* The decoder receives each segment and skips any segments that do not arrive in time ({{decoder}}).

 ## Media
 An encoder produces one or more codec bitstreams for each track.
 The bitstream is then fed to the decoder on the other end, after being transported over the network, in the same order its produced.
 The problem, as explained in motivation ({{latency}}), is that networks cannot sustain a continuous rate and thus queuing occurs.

-Warp works by splitting the codec bitstream into layers that can be transmitted independently.
+Warp works by splitting the codec bitstream into segments that can be transmitted independently.
-The producer determines how to split the bistream into layers: based on the track, GoP, frame/sample, or even slice.
+The producer determines how to split the bistream into segments: based on the track, GoP, frame/sample, or even slice.
-Depending on how the layers are produced, the consumer has the ability to decode layers out of order and skip over gaps.
+Depending on how the segments are produced, the consumer has the ability to decode segments out of order and skip over gaps.
 See the appendix for examples based on media encoding ({{appendix.examples}}).

 TOOD specify CMAF

-A layer MUST contain a single track.
+A segment MUST contain a single track.
-A layer MAY contain any number of samples which MUST be in decode order (increasing DTS).
+A segment MAY contain any number of samples which MUST be in decode order (increasing DTS).
-There MAY be gaps between samples, as specified by the presentation timestamp and duration within the container.
+There MAY be gaps between samples within a segment.

-The goal of layers is to produce a hierarchy.
-Layers MAY depend on any number of other layers and MAY overlap with other layers.
+Segments MAY depend on any number of other segments and MAY overlap with other segments.
+This allows the creation of a hierarchy for more sophisticated encoding and delivery (ex.
+SVC).

 ## Delivery Order {#delivery-order}
 Media is produced with an intended order, both in terms of when media should be presented (PTS) and when media should be decoded (DTS).
 As stated in motivation ({{latency}}), the network is unable to maintain this ordering during congestion without increasing latency.

-Warp responds to congestion by assigning each layer a numeric delivery order.
+Warp responds to congestion by assigning each segment a numeric delivery order.
 The delivery order SHOULD be followed when possible to ensure that the most important media is delivered when throughput is limited.
-Note that the contents within each layer are still delivered in order; this delivery order only applies to the ordering between layers.
+Note that the contents within each segment are still delivered in order; this delivery order only applies to the ordering between segments.

-The encoder determines the value assigned to each layer based the media encoding and desired user experience.
+The encoder determines the value assigned to each segment based the media encoding and desired user experience.
-Multiple layers MAY use the same value, in which case they SHOULD be delivered via round-robin.
+Multiple segments MAY use the same value, in which case they SHOULD be delivered via round-robin.
 See the appendix for examples ({{appendix.examples}}).

-A sender SHOULD attempt to deliver layers based on this delivery order.
+A sender SHOULD attempt to deliver segments based on this delivery order.
-This effectively involves creating a priority queue in ascending order, allocating any avaiable bandwidth to the next pending layer.
+This effectively involves creating a priority queue in ascending order, allocating any avaiable bandwidth to the next pending segment.
-Since each layer is sent over a dedicated QUIC stream, the next QUIC packet SHOULD contain a STREAM frame for the next pending layer, repeated until the congestion window is hit.
+Since each segment is sent over a dedicated QUIC stream, the next QUIC packet SHOULD contain a STREAM frame for the next pending segment, repeated until the congestion window is hit.
 The sender MAY ignore the delivery order for retransmits and MUST ignore it when flow control limits are reached.

-A receiver MUST NOT assume that layers will be received in delivery order for a number of reasons:
+A receiver MUST NOT assume that segments will be received in delivery order for a number of reasons:
-* Newly encoded layers MAY have a smaller delivery order than outstanding layers.
+* Newly encoded segments MAY have a smaller delivery order than outstanding segments.
 * Packet loss or flow control MAY delay the delivery of individual streams.
 * The sender might not support QUIC stream prioritization.

-Layers arrive in delivery order, but media usually needs to be processed in decode order.
+Segments arrive in delivery order, but media usually needs to be processed in decode order.
-The decoder SHOULD use a buffer to reassmble layers into decode order and it SHOULD skip layers after a configurable duration.
+The decoder SHOULD use a buffer to reassmble segments into decode order and it SHOULD skip segments after a configurable duration.
-The amount of time the decoder is willing to wait for a layer (buffer duration) is what ultimately determines the latency.
+The amount of time the decoder is willing to wait for a segment (buffer duration) is what ultimately determines the latency.

 A proxy MAY change the delivery order, in which case it SHOULD update the value on the wire for future hops.
 This is NOT RECOMMENDED unless the proxy knows additional information about the media.
 For example, a proxy could use the PTS as the delivery order to enable head-of-line blocking for content that should not be skipped, like an advertisement.

 ## Properties
-Each layer has properties to go along with its contents.
+Each segment has properties to go along with its contents.
 These are written on the wire and SHOULD be parsed by any Warp intermediaries.

 * `id`.
-A numeric identifier for the layer.
+An optional, numeric identifier for the segment.
+This value is only used for association and identification; a receiver MUST NOT assume it is monotically increasing.
 If non-zero, this value MUST be unique.
 The default value is 0.

 * `order`.
-A numeric value indicating the delivery order ({{delivery-order}}).
+An optional, numeric value indicating the delivery order ({{delivery-order}}).
-A sender SHOULD transmit layers with smallest value first, as bandwidth permits.
+A sender SHOULD transmit segments with smallest value first, as bandwidth permits.
-If two layers use the same value, they SHOULD be round-robined.
+If two segments use the same value, they SHOULD be round-robined.
-Note that layers can still arrive out of the intended order due to packet loss.
+Note that segments can still arrive out of the intended order due to packet loss.
 The default value is 0.

 * `depends`.
-A list of numeric layer IDs.
+An optional list of dependencies segments by ID.
-This informs the decoder that it MUST receive and process the dependency layers first.
+The decoder SHOULD process the specified dependencies first.
-The decoder MAY support stream processing, such that it does not need to fully receive the dependency layers first.
+The decoder MAY support stream processing via the decode timestamp (DTS), such that it does not need to fully receive the dependency segments first.
-The layer SHOULD have a larger `order` than its dependencies, if present.
+The segment SHOULD have a larger `order` than its dependencies, if present.
 The default value is 0, which means no dependency.

-* `cache`.
-TODO Indicates the layer should be cached for some amount of time since last access.
-What about fragments with an unbounded age?
-Should we send an `expire` message instead?

-* `expires`.
-TODO Indicates the layer should be dropped after some amount of time (ex. `RESET_STREAM`).
-Do we need clock sync for this?
-How does this interact with `cache`?

-* `timestamp`.
-TODO The presentation timestamp of the earliest (not always first) frame in the layer.
-What does an intermediary need this for?

-* `track`
+* `track`.
-TODO The track identifier to be used in conjunction with the TRACK message.

-See the appendix for some example layers and properties. {{appendix.examples}}
+A numeric identifier of the track.
+This MAY be different than the track ID within the container.

 ## Decoder
-The consumer will receive multiple layers over the network in parallel.
+The decoder will receive multiple segments in parallel.
-The decoder MUST synchronize layers using presentation timestamps within the bitstream.
+The decoder MUST synchronize segments using presentation timestamps within the bitstream.
-The decoder might not support decoding each layer independently, so the consumer MAY need to reorder prior to passing a bitstream to the decoder.
+The decoder SHOULD use a buffer to reorder frames/samples from separate segments into decode order.

-Layers are NOT REQUIRED to be aligned within or between tracks.
+Segments are NOT REQUIRED to be aligned.
-For example, a low quality rendition may have more frequent I-frames, and thus layers, than a higher quality rendition.
-A decoder MUST be prepared to skip over any gaps between layers.
+A decoder MUST be prepared to skip over any gaps between segments.

 # QUIC